-So nearly every evening my parents would change the channel to let me watch it and then accept that when he threw his dream sand it was time to go to bed. ;)
+So nearly every evening my parents would change the channel to let me watch it and let me accept that when he threw his dream sand it was time to go to bed. 😉

-Santa Clause or the Weihnachtsmann (literally: Christmas-man) as we call him was a phenomenon until I was about 6 when I realized that the guy behind the mask was in fact my dad and it was made of plastic.
+Santa Claus or the Weihnachtsmann (literally: Christmas-man) as we call him was a phenomenon until I was about six when I realized that the guy behind the mask was in fact my dad and it was made of plastic.
 I think the following year I even took the mask and played Santa for my parents.
-Breathing was difficult underneath that plastic thing, but it was fun nonetheless. :D
+Breathing was difficult underneath that plastic thing, but it was fun nonetheless. 😀

-Before that it was great to tell dad that he had just missed Santa. :D
+Before that it was great to tell dad that he had just missed Santa. 😀

-There is a city called “Himmelpforten” (Heavens Gates) that has Germany’s Christmas post office, where kids can write to and get a reply by Santa or the “Christkind” (Christchild) or the “Nikolaus” – which are two other beings, said to bring presents to children.
+There is a city called “Himmelpfort” (Heavens Gate) that has one of Germany’s Christmas post offices, where kids can write to and get a reply by Santa or the “Christkind” (Christchild) or the “Nikolaus” – which are two other beings, said to bring presents to children.
 When I was a kid I once wrote them and got a reply I still have somewhere.
 A printed letter on green paper with drawings all around it.
-I don’t remember what stood actually in it, but I remember that I used a pen to redraw the angels and stars on the paper. :D It’s a nice idea for kids to have the chance to write the imaginary person and get a reply.
-And of course having this imaginary person in the first place. :)
+I don’t remember what stood actually in it, but I remember that I used a pen to redraw the angels and stars on the paper. 😀 It’s a nice idea for kids to have the chance to write the imaginary person and get a reply.
+And of course having this imaginary person in the first place. 🙂

 But when we were at my grandpa’s at Easter the adults would hide little things in his garden and we kids (my cousins and I) then went to look for them.
 Everyone was gathered, everyone searched.
 It was fun.

-This year was, I think, the first Easter after he passed away that we were able to spent with the family again.
-But it was only a small round, the only child being my cousins daughter.
+This year was, I think, the first Easter after he passed away that we were able to spent with the family again, but we were only a few people and the only child being my cousins daughter.
 But my aunt wouldn’t miss the chance to also hide something for her children and me.
 And of course my dad and I played our little game of: “I saw this many eggs, how much have you found?”
-Leaving the actual search for the others. :D
+Leaving the actual search for the others. 😀

 And here is when it becomes weird: